 Tax law is complex.
 Calculating what we owe often depends on what exemptions or deductions are available.
-The following taxes are pertinent when considering portability:
+The following taxes are pertinent when considering federal estate tax exemptions:

 If a deceased spouse still has some or all of their lifetime exemption, why file a tax return?